-$\bullet$ \textit{RQ1:} Most privacy-preserving MCS studies focus on location perturbation\cite{cai2025towards,xu2022personalized} or raw-data encryption/anonymization\cite{xiao2020privacy,azhar2022privacy}, while paying less attention to {intent/preference privacy}: which tasks a worker is willing (or unwilling) to undertake, as well as the long-term patterns embedded in the worker’s task-selection and participation history, constitutes sensitive information that can be readily inferred.
+$\bullet$ \textit{RQ1:} Most privacy-preserving MCS studies focus on location perturbation\cite{cai2025towards,xu2022personalized} or raw-data encryption/anonymization\cite{xiao2020privacy,azhar2022privacy}, while paying less attention to {intent/preference privacy}.
+In particular, the tasks a worker is willing (or unwilling) to undertake and the long-term patterns embedded in task-selection and participation histories constitute sensitive information that can be readily inferred.
 Under the honest-but-curious platform assumption, even without direct access to raw sensing data, the platform may still perform one- or multi-snapshot inference\cite{cai2025towards} by exploiting intent reports, historical task allocations, and interaction logs.
 This auxiliary information may reveal workers' behavioral profiles and risk preferences, discouraging participation and threatening the sustainability of MCS.
 Therefore, the first RQ is \textit{how to support effective mapping between tasks and workers without explicitly revealing workers' true intents, while quantifying inference risks and characterizing constraint-aware allocation quality loss under intent perturbation?}

 $\bullet$ \textit{RQ2: } In practical MCS, tasks may be redundantly sampled by multiple workers.
 While redundancy improves sensing quality, its marginal gain often diminishes or saturates due to spatio-temporal correlations.
 Ignoring redundancy effects may lead to structural imbalance: some ``popular'' tasks become overcrowded with redundant reports, wasting budget, whereas others remain undersampled, resulting in severe quality and coverage gaps that fail to meet required thresholds.
 Nevertheless, most prior work overlooks sensing redundancy, implicitly presuming a linear quality gain with increased worker recruitment\cite{qi2026Accelerating,liwang2025long}.
 Therefore, our second RQ is: \textit{How to model redundancy-aware sensing quality while ensuring attainable quality, controlled redundancy, and budget feasibility?}